GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     ![enable passport](../img/user-authn/passport/enable_passport.png)

-## Integrating OpenID Connect providers
+## Integrate OpenID Connect providers

-The following are the steps required to integrate an external OP for login in an OIDC application:
+Follow these steps to integrate an external OP for login to an OIDC application:

 1. Add the OP in the admin UI
 1. Register a client at the OP
 1. Supply OIDC parameters
 1. Protect the OIDC application with `passport_social` authentication

-**Notes**:
+**Notes:**

-- OP integration is achieved via the [`passport-openidconnect`](https://github.com/jaredhanson/passport-openidconnect) strategy which **only** supports the OpenID Connect code flow (not hybrid or implicit).
-Additionally, comunication with the token endpoint is carried out via POST only.
-There is no support for secretless clients (just confidential oauth clients).
+- OP integration is achieved via the [`passport-openidconnect`](https://github.com/jaredhanson/passport-openidconnect) strategy, which **only** supports the OpenID Connect code flow (not hybrid or implicit).
+- Communication with the token endpoint is carried out via POST only.
+- There is no support for secretless clients (just confidential OAuth clients).
-- Ensure the machine(s) running Passport have access to the OP you are trying to connect to
+- Ensure the machine(s) running Passport have access to the OP you are trying to connect to.

 ### Add the OP in the admin UI

-1. In oxTrust navigate to `Configuration` > `Passport` > `Providers`
+1. In oxTrust, navigate to `Configuration` > `Passport` > `Providers`

 1. Click on `Add new provider`